Burlington, North Carolina: History

-Around the turn of the century, E. M. Holt established small textile operations along the Haw River and Great Alamance Creek.
-In 1908, E. M. Holt built the first cotton mill in the South.
+Around the turn of the century, Edwin M. Holt established small textile operations along the Haw River and Great Alamance Creek.
+In 1908, Edwin M. Holt built the first cotton mill in the South.
 From the establishment of this single factory, Alamance County grew to eventually operate 30 cotton mills and 10 to 15 yarn manufacturing plants employing 15,000 people.
-Eventually, the early textile venture of E. M. Holt became known all over the world as Burlington Industries, and is now headquartered in nearby Greensboro.
+Eventually, the early textile venture of Edwin M. Holt became known all over the world as Burlington Industries, and is now headquartered in nearby Greensboro.
 Throughout this period, Burlington became a prosperous and vibrant little city filled with schools, churches, newspapers, telegraph and telephone lines, roads and a streetcar line—all in keeping with the latest "modern progress" of the times.

 Though textiles continued to dominate the local economy well into the 1970s, the people of Burlington knew they could not survive with only one industry.
 The country's involvement in World War II brought important local economic changes.
 In 1942, the federal government purchased and leased a 22 acre site to Fairchild Aircraft Corporation for the construction of test aircraft.
 After two years of production, the site was leased to Firestone Tire Company for the Army's tank rebuilding program.
 At the close of the war, the federal government chose not to leave, but to utilize the property for government contract business.
 This decision would bring Western Electric to town along with new employees from around the country.
 Their contracts ensured Burlington's participation during the Cold War manufacturing and testing of emerging defense technologies.
-Four decades later (1991), however, the doors to Western Electric (then AT&T Federal Systems Division) were locked, and another chapter of Burlington's history was over.
+Four decades later (1991), however, Western Electric (then AT&T Federal Systems Division) permanently closed.

 During this century-and-a-half of economic change, Burlington grew, adapted and prospered.
 Originally the center of commerce for Company Shops, the downtown area still serves as the heart of today's community with financial services, government services, an expanded library, small shops, eateries and a restored theater.
 Downtown has also returned to its status as a major employment center, becoming the home to Laboratory Corporation of America, one of the world's largest biomedical testing firms and Burlington/Alamance County's largest employer.

 The Alamance Hotel, Allen House, Atlantic Bank and Trust Company Building, Beverly Hills Historic District, Downtown Burlington Historic District, East Davis Street Historic District, Efird Building, First Baptist Church, First Christian Church of Burlington, Polly Fogleman House, Holt-Frost House, Horner Houses, Lakeside Mills Historic District, McCray School, Menagerie Carousel, Moore-Holt-White House, South Broad-East Fifth Streets Historic District, Southern Railway Passenger Station, St. Athanasius Episcopal Church and Parish House and the Church of the Holy Comforter, Stagg House, Sunny Side, US Post Office, West Davis Street-Fountain Place Historic District, and Windsor Cotton Mills Office are listed on the National Register of Historic Places.

+On November 4, 2025, Beth Kennett became the first woman to be elected mayor of Burlington.